ZirconiaCubed3v2/ZirconiaCubed3v2.github.io/_posts/2024-12-11-maybe-some-news.md

 ---
 &emsp;As is evident by the dates of my posts, I don't actually write said posts very often.
 And I would like to change that.
 So, I am changing how I do these.
 Once a week, I will be doing a 'news' article, talking about interesting tech news and things that people should know about, such as the exploding 9800X3Ds.

-&emsp;That's it, I'm done tallking now.
+&emsp;That's it, I'm done talking now.
 The first news post will be on friday of this week (12/13, or 13/12 for you british folk).
 &nbsp;
 &nbsp;